How to Smoke a Turkey

 Step 1: Make the brine

-Brining gives you a flavorful, tender and juicy turkey.
+Brining a turkey gives you flavorful, tender and juicy meat.
 To make the brine for your smoked turkey, combine the brine ingredients (minus the ice water) in a large kettle and bring it to a boil.
 Once the salt is dissolved, remove it from the heat and add the ice water to cool the brine to room temperature.

 Step 2: Brine the turkey